JanneMattila/www/docs/_posts/2024/04/2024-04-15-dotnet-6-support-ends.markdown

 As I wrote into
 [Preparing for Azure services retirements]({% post_url 2023/09/2023-09-25-preparing-for-azure-services-retirements %})
-post, it's good to have a plan in place to monitor these topics regularly so that it doesn't come as an surprise.
+post, it's good to have a plan in place to follow these topics regularly so that it doesn't come as an surprise.

 And for our .NET 6 and .NET 7 apps, we need to upgrade them to .NET 8.